Local evidence for collective spin excitations in the distorted kagome antiferromagnet Pr$_3$BWO$_9$

 The full NMR spectra at different temperatures with the magnetic field applied parallel or perpendicular to the $c$-axis are shown in Fig.\ref{knight2} (a) and (b).
 For both field directions, all the three peaks shift to lower frequency side and broaden gradually with the sample cooling down.
-For $T=0.3$ K far below the reported Curie-Weiss temperature $|\theta_{cw}|=6.88$ K, the main feature of the spectrum is maintained as that at much higher temperatures except the increased line width.
-No further line splitting or amplitude modulation are observed in the present sample.
+For $T=0.3$ K far below its Curie-Weiss temperature ($|\theta_{cw}|=6.1$ K for $\mu_0H\perp c$ and $|\theta_{cw}|=5.4$ K for $\mu_0H|| c$, as shown by the single crystal dc-susceptibility\cite{SM}),the main feature of the spectrum is maintained as that at much higher temperatures.
+No further line splitting or amplitude modulation is observed in the present sample.
 We note that the hyperfine coupling between $^{11}B$ nuclei and the magnetic sites is very strong as evidenced by the enormous Knight shift and ultra-fast spin-lattice relaxation (shown latter).
 Any magnetic ordering of commensurate or incommensurate type or spin freezing, if present, is very unlikely to be missed in the low-temperature spectra for both field directions.
-Thus, our data support a paramagnetic state in Pr$_3$BWO$_9$ with the temperature down to $0.05\theta_{cw}$, demonstrating the strong magnetic frustration.
+Additionally, no magnetic transition is observed from the specific heat measurements down to 0.09 K\cite{SM}.
+Thus, our data support a paramagnetic state in Pr$_3$BWO$_9$ with the temperature down to at least $0.017|\theta_{cw}|$, demonstrating the strong magnetic frustration.